Spiritual blindness

 It does not, therefore, depend on man's desire or effort, but on God's mercy.
 For the Scripture says to Pharaoh: 'I raised you up for this very purpose, that I might display my power in you and that my name might be proclaimed in all the earth.'
 Therefore God has mercy on whom he wants to have mercy, and he hardens whom he wants to harden.
 (Rom 9:168)

-The Book of Exodus tells us that God hardened Pharaoh's heart so that his will for Pharaoh would come to passthat his firstborn son would be killed (Exo 4:213) and that he would perish under his wrath (Exo 14:268).
+The book of Exodus tells us that God hardened Pharaoh's heart so that his will for Pharaoh would come to passthat his firstborn son would be killed (Exo 4:213) and that he would perish under his wrath (Exo 14:268).
 If you read the first fourteen chapters of Exodus you will find that Pharaoh could not resist God's will.

 At one point he summoned Moses and Aaron and told them he had sinned against them, and against the Lord, by not letting the Israelites go.
 He asked for their forgiveness and told them to pray to the Lord for him so that the deadly plague would be removed.